 We want to live in a Canada where political agendas and media coverage are influenced by people as diverse as our population.
 We’re working hard to build a genuinely inclusive journalism outlet — from our content to our research sources, from our staff to our internal culture, from our funding sources to our supporters.
 We value contributions from community members with different backgrounds, politics, ages and more.

 2. The Discourse serves diverse communities.

-Not advertisers.
 Not interest groups.
 Not foreign investors.
+We put people before advertisers.
 Our work responds to the needs of the communities we serve.
 We want most of our funding to come from our communities, so that we’re directly accountable to them.

 3. The Discourse is always listening.

 Journalists often decide what stories to pursue in closed meetings with colleagues who have similar educational and socioeconomic backgrounds.
 We aim to produce valuable, relevant, trustworthy stories by listening without an agenda to the communities we serve.
 We involve our audience at every stage of our work, from story selection and research to conversations after publication.

 4. The Discourse is committed to getting it right — every time.

 We’re rigorously dedicated to fairness, accuracy and editorial integrity.
 We maintain the highest journalistic standards, while questioning the status quo ethics of mainstream media.
 We think critically about our sources of information, seeking lived experiences and community-based knowledge, in addition to sources that are conventionally considered authoritative.
 We’re transparent about our mistakes.